 The most important risks include the following: Price risk, exchange rate risk, counterparty risk, securities lending, interest rate risk and various general economic risks such as inflation, economic activity, geopolitical risks etc.

 VIAC focuses on passive implementation by means of index investments (index funds and ETFs) combined with active risk management.
 In daily operation, our intelligent system monitors each portfolio individually on the basis of the selected strategy.
-Based on this active monitoring, it automatically triggers buy and sell orders in the monthly rebalancing, so that the strategy of each individual client is always within the chosen ranges.
+Based on this active monitoring, it automatically triggers buy and sell orders 1x monthly in the first rebalancing of the month, so that the strategy of each individual client is always within the chosen ranges.

-Your portfolio is checked monthly.
+Your portfolio is checked 1x monthly in the first rebalancing of the month.
 If necessary, your assets will be returned to the target ratio (more details: Academy).

 Rebalancing ensures that asset allocation does not deviate too much from the defined strategy.
 The portfolio thus always meets the client's target strategy.

 Each customer determines his or her personal strategy in the onboarding process.
 This defines how the assets are distributed across various asset classes and regions (e.g. 10% equities in Switzerland).
 As a result of movements in the financial markets, the effective distribution of assets may differ from the defined strategy (in case of good Swiss equity markets, for example, the Swiss equities share may increase to 12%).
-Automatic rebalancing checks these deviations on a monthly basis and, if necessary, returns the client's assets to the defined strategy.
-The same goes for your deposit.
-On the monthly rebalancing day, the money is invested in your desired strategy.
+The automatic rebalancing checks these deviations once a month in the first rebalancing of the month and, if necessary, returns the client's assets to the defined strategy.
+Deposits, transfers and strategy changes will be invested or implemented weekly.

 Click on the element "Documents".
 There you will find all fee statements.